greschd/aiida-tbextraction/doc/source/package_structure.rst

 Package Structure
 =================

-This is an automatically generated overview of the structure of ``aiida-optimize``.
+This is an automatically generated overview of the structure of ``aiida-tbextraction``.

 Classes
 -------